- Home ›

 How to Avoid Default

-But there are some things that you can do as a student and after graduation to help prevent you from defaulting on your student loans:
+There are some things that you can do as a student and after graduation to help prevent you from defaulting on your student loans:

 - Manage your borrowing by creating a budget to determine how much you really need to borrow.